LLNL/blt/docs/setup_blt.rst

 2. Copy BLT into a subdirectory in your repository

-Add BLT as a git submodule
+BLT as a Git Submodule
 --------------------------

-This example adds BLT as a submodule.
-It then commits and pushes the changes to your repository.
+This example adds BLT as a submodule, commits, and pushes the changes to your repository.

 .. code-block:: bash